moritzschaefer/localchat/README.md

 milestone 2:
 ============

-- Write a Mobile-ready client.
+- Write a mobile-ready client.
 (Android or HTML5)

 ### to discuss:
 - Should message-radius be variable/user-set?
 - Implement tests in this milestone?
 - Security model

 Info